 What is Hypothyroidism?

-Hypothyroidism is a condition classified by an under-active thyroid gland- when the thyroid does not produce enough hormones.
-It occurs primarily in women in 30 to 60 years old.
+Hypothyroidism is a condition classified by an underactive thyroid gland- when the thyroid does not produce enough hormones.
+It occurs primarily in women between 30 to 60 years old.
 If severe hypothyroidism occurs in an infant, it is called cretinism.
 If it developed in an adult, it is called myxedema.
 The most common cause of hypothyroidism is an autoimmune inflammation of the thyroid gland (Hashimoto’s thyroiditis) with resulting atrophy of glandular tissue.
 Hypothyroidism also commonly occurs in clients with previous hyperthyroidism that has been treated with radioiodine or antithyroid medications or thyroidectomy.

-Nursing Care Plans
+Nursing Care Plans and Management

 The nursing care plan for clients with hypothyroidism includes providing information about disease process/prognosis and therapy needs, guiding the client to meet their nutritional requirement, planning activities with a rest period, and preventing complications.

 The following are the nursing priorities for patients with hypothyroidism:

 - Perform assessments to identify signs and symptoms of hypothyroidism.

 - Administer prescribed thyroid hormone replacement medications to patients.

 - Educate patients about the importance of medication adherence and potential side effects.